So Business List. Software QA Checklist

 Although I work in IT, I look at the profession of a quality assurance engineer with the respect of an outsider.
 The development industry has its division between the role of the developer and the tester.
 The quality assurance testing folks have their own specific language, which isn't always clear to developers.

 Of course, we have a lot in common since we are working towards the same goal of the end user satisfaction.
 For example, bugs unite us.
 In Agile methodologies, we are even the parts of the same cross-functional software development teams.
 But there are many differences too.
-The comprehensive QA checklist is an established tool.
+The comprehensive software quality assurance checklist is an established tool.
 In development, this is not the case yet; only a few enthusiasts use them.

 What is a Checklist in the Testing Process?